theubusu/pflupg-tool/README.md

 | QF2EU    | 2013      | Uses QF1EU Key |

 Extra:
-- sony1 key - Can extract firmware for Sony EX301/EX302/EX401/EX402/BX300/BX400/NX500/EX600 (For some reason they used Philips' software) - You need to specify this key manually when extracting!
+- sony1 key - Can extract firmware for Sony EX301/EX302/EX401/EX402/BX300/BX400/NX500/EX600 (2010, For some reason they used Philips' software) - You need to specify this key manually when extracting!

 ## Customize
 If your firmware is encrypted, and the key is not in the support list, you have to provide the corresponding public key (public exponent + modulus).